-In this post we will look at Delaware birth injury malpractice lawsuits.
-We will review some of the key points of Delaware law in birth injury cases and discuss the potential settlement value of these claims.
+On this page, our lawyers examine Delaware birth injury lawsuits.
+We will review key points of Delaware law as they apply to birth injury cases, especially the statute of limitations, and discuss the potential settlement value of Delaware birth injury lawsuits.

-When a baby suffers some type of physical damage during the process of labor and delivery it is considered a birth injury.
-Childbirth is a notoriously difficult process for mother and baby and some birth injuries are a natural and unavoidable consequence of this.
-In many instances, however, a birth injury is something that could have easily been prevented and are the direct result of negligent medical care during labor and delivery.
-Some of the more common medical mistakes that cause birth injuries include:
+When a baby suffers some physical damage during the process of labor and delivery, it is considered a birth injury.
+Childbirth is a notoriously difficult process for mother and baby, and some birth injuries are a natural and unavoidable consequence of this.
+In many instances, however, a birth injury is something that could have easily been prevented and is the direct result of negligent medical care during labor and delivery.
+Some of the more common medical mistakes that cause birth injuries our birth injury lawyers commonly see include:

 - Negligent use of birth assistance instruments such as forceps or vacuum extraction